The Chefs' Warehouse research snapshot

 Trend-following setup

-A failed breakout or daily close below $94.50 should reduce confidence.
+A failed advance or daily close below $108.94, the 5-day moving average, should reduce confidence.
 Position sizing should account for the above-average beta of 1.39.

 Mean-reversion setup

-If CHEF pulls back toward $85-$91 without a thesis break, evaluate whether the pullback is driven by profit-taking or fundamental concerns.
-Use upcoming earnings as a catalyst.
+If CHEF pulls back toward the $100 to $102 support cluster without a thesis break, evaluate whether the pullback is driven by profit-taking after the near-doubling or by a change in restaurant demand or margin fundamentals before considering a re-entry.

 Define maximum loss based on portfolio risk.
-CHEF has high volatility (beta 1.39), so position sizes should be smaller than a typical low-beta stock.
+CHEF has high volatility with beta 1.39 and elevated short interest near 12% of shares out, so position sizes should reflect the wider expected swings.

 Fundamental monitor